 minikube does not ship with the kubernetes dashboard by default.
 If, you wish to install the Kubernetes Dashboard, refer to the Kubernetes Dashboard project for instructions on how to install and view it.

 »Install Consul with the official Helm chart

 Tip: You can deploy a complete Consul datacenter using the official Helm chart.
-By default, the chart will install a three-server Consul datacenter on Kubernetes, with a Consul client on each Kubernetes node.
 You can review the official Helm chart values to learn more about the default settings.

 Create a custom values file called

 following contents.
 This configuration will: